 Financial sustainability is one of the three strands of our Partnership strategy.
 We measure our financial sustainabilty through three KPIs; Return on invested capital, Profit per average FTE and Debt ratio.

-Total indebtedness as a multiple of adjusted funds from operations (Adjusted FFO).
-Total indebtedness represents the total borrowings of the Partnership including net debt adjusted for an estimate of non-liquid cash, the IAS 19 pension deficit net of deferred tax, and the present value of future rentals payable under operating leases.
-Adjusted FFO is cash generated from operations before Partnership Bonus less spend on tax and total finance costs, which includes implied interest on operating leases.
+Total net debts represents the total borrowings of the Partnership including net debt adjusted for an estimate of non-liquid cash, the IAS 19 pension deficit net of deferred tax, and the present value of future rentals payable under operating leases.
+Cash flow used in the Debt Ratio is cash generated from operations before exceptional items and Partnership Bonus less spend on tax and total finance costs, which includes implied interest on operating leases.

 Return on invested capital (ROIC) %